IvanTepes/Space-Facts/README.md

 ## Design
 This project was developed with a focus on a mobile approach first.
 However, with full responsiveness on other screen sizes.
 I used the jumbotron, grids, nav, cards, forms, table, carousel and bootstrap in this project.
 The main idea for the design of this project was to have a serious and professional appearance, transparent navbar, black background to highlight images of space objects, which convey sophistication and provide a pleasant user experience.
 ~~I used the two icons on the home page to clarify what the user should do when they first come to the page, I made them clicable so that the user is taken to the content by pressing~~.

 `For better clarifycation bouncing icons are replaced with **Scroll Down** text and three **Arrows** on bottom of landing page, **Explore** message/button is changed in color from white to orange.
-At the same time by moving the mouse over the text **Explore** text changes color to from orange to white letting the user know that the action can achieve something.`
+At the same time by hover over text **Explore** explore message transform to button, text and background changes color letting the user know that the action can achieve something.`

 ### Typography
 The main font used in this project is **Robotto**.
 I think that's a well designed and easy to read font.
 An extra reason for using this font is the excellent display on small screens.